hfp/xconfigure/config/cp2k/README.md

 ## Performance

-An info-script (`info.sh`) is [available](#info-script) attempting to present a table (summary of all results), which is generated from log files (use `tee`, or rely on the output of the job scheduler).
+The [script](#plan-script) for planning MPI-execution (`plan.sh`) is highly recommend along with reading the section about [how to run CP2K](#run-instructions).
+As soon as several experiments finished, it becomes handy to summarize the log-output.
+For this use case, an info-script (`info.sh`) is [available](#info-script) attempting to present a table (summary of all results), which is generated from log files (use `tee`, or rely on the output of the job scheduler).
 There are only certain file extensions supported (`.txt`, `.log`).
 If no file matches, then all files (independent of the file extension) are attempted to be parsed (which will go wrong eventually).
 If for some reason the command to launch CP2K is not part of the log and the run-arguments cannot be determined otherwise, the number of nodes is eventually parsed using the filename of the log itself (e.g., first occurrence of a number along with an optional "n" is treated as the number of nodes used for execution).

 ```bash
 ./run-cp2k.sh | tee cp2k-h2o64-2x32x2.txt